kubos/kubos/docs/working-with-the-bbb.rst

 SPI
 ~~~

-The Beaglebone has two SPI buses available with pre-allocated chipselect pins.
+The Beaglebone has two SPI buses available with pre-allocated chip select pins.

 **SPI Bus 0**